emilio027/energy_consumption/README.md

 ### Interpretation of Results

 The provided forecasts, coupled with the trend analyses, serve as a foundation for making informed business decisions.
-The model's ability to forecast [mention any specific seasonality, trends, etc.] suggests that it can be a valuable tool in [mention business area, e.g., inventory planning, financial forecasting].
+The model's ability to forecast MWh suggests that it can be a valuable tool in the Energy Sector.

 ## Recommendations and Business Impact